 OxyContin is a potent painkiller that has helped many people.
 But when misused it can be addictive, and OxyContin dependency is one of the primary reasons why America is in the midst of an opioid addiction and overdose epidemic.
-While most people use OxyContin safely, it is important to recognize the signs of OxyContin addiction (and opioid addiction in general), so treatment services can be offered before a catastrophe occurs.
+While most people use OxyContin safely, it is important to recognize the signs of OxyContin addiction so treatment services can be offered before a catastrophe occurs.

 More than 63,000 Americans lost their lives to drug overdose in 2016.
 That is about double the number from 10 years earlier, and drug overdose has now surpassed automobile crashes as the leading cause of accidental death in the United States.

 The reason for this explosion in drug-related fatalities is no mystery.
 The growing popularity, availability, and abuse of prescription opioid painkillers has sent the numbers rocketing skyward.
 Most overdose deaths now involve opioid drugs, which are highly addictive when taken excessively or without a prescription.

 Deaths by heroin overdose are contributing to the numbers as well, but the comeback of this illicit opioid is a direct consequence of the expanded supply of and demand for opioid medications, which can be used interchangeably with heroin.
 The latter is cheaper and more widely available than the prescription alternative, and many people who’ve developed a dependency on painkillers have shifted to heroin as a way to control costs and guarantee access to opioids.

 From the 1990s to today, no medication has had greater impact on the current epidemic of opioid addiction than oxycodone, sold primarily under the brand name OxyContin.
 It was the explosive growth in prescriptions for OxyContin that started the opioid painkiller craze, and despite changes in formulation OxyContin is still a major part of the problem.

 The Story of OxyContin in America